 sudo apt install phpmyadmin

-Post installing, you need to configure your Web Server to access
+After the installation, you need to configure your web server to access

 You can run